PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 BC breaks hinder the capability of modules to provide a huge compatibility range.

 Unfortunately...
 BC breaks are necessary for software to evolve.
 Not all software changes can be done while maintaining backward compatibility, and BC breaks are a necessary step for a project to evolve in time.
 And [evolution is necessary](https://build.prestashop.com/news/prestashop-in-2019-and-beyond-part-3-the-future-architecture/) to ensure it continues to fit the needs of its user community, who evolve in time.
-A software that does not evolve is bound to disappear, replaced by better contributors.
+Software that does not evolve is bound to disappear, replaced by better contributors.

 **Here is an exemple of necessary BC break**
 ```php